Noir Patchouli by Histoires de Parfums {Perfume Review & Musings}

 Noir Patchouli (Patchouli Black) by niche perfume house Histoires de Parfums is a wonderful dark and dry rose-patchouli perfume.
 It is part of the collection Couleurs de Parfum (Colors of Perfumes) which also comprises Blanc Violette (Violet White) and Vert Pivoine (Peony Green).

-Noir Patchouli is one of those perfumes that make one irresistibly think of the sound of the crack of a whip as expressive of a perfume's and woman's sexiness.
+Noir Patchouli, for me, is one of those perfumes that make me irresistibly think of the sound of the crack of a whip as expressive of a perfume's and woman's sexiness.
 The end suggests that she gives in to her more romantic side.

 I must say that this perfume makes my heart beat the chamade (i.e., more quickly) as I come under its charm.

-The rendition of the patchouli in this scent is sharp, yet very pleasant evoking sensations akin to those felt when inhaling mustard, wasabi, and certainly pepper which it contains.
-The patchouli also seems pitty and almost boozey.
+The rendition of the patchouli in this scent is sharp yet very pleasant evoking sensations akin to those felt when inhaling mustard, wasabi - and certainly pepper which it contains.
+The patchouli also seems pitty - almost boozey.
 There are dirty herbal overtones.

-The drydown is soft, delicious, slightly sweet, amberey, and smokey with the tart fruitiness of the rose in counterpoint.
-At times the fragrance reminds me of Zibeline by Weil as marked animalic nuances of ambergris enrich the scent and accentuates its sensuality.
-It has some of the charm of a an ultra-feminine scent from the 1950s with sharp soapy nuances as the comparison with Youth-Dew already suggested.
-It ends up offering the personality of a slightly retro subtle dry and dark powdery spicy rose skin scent infused with the softness and freshness of a Persian rose bouquet.
+The drydown is soft, delicious, slightly sweet, amberey and smokey with the tart fruitiness of the rose offering a counterpoint.
+At times the fragrance reminds me of Zibeline by Weil as marked animalic nuances of ambergris enrich the scent accentuating its sensuality.
+The composition has some of the charm of a an ultra-feminine scent from the 1950s with sharp soapy nuances, as I already suggested with my comparison with Estée Lauder Youth-Dew.
+The blend ends up offering the personality of a slightly retro, subtle, arid and dark powdery spicy rose skin scent infused with the softness and freshness of a Persian rose bouquet.

 Noir Patchouli has top notes of patchouli, coriander, cardamom.
 Heart notes are patchouli, floral bouquet, juniper berries, black pepper.
 Base notes are patchouli, musk, vetiver, oakmoss, leather, vanilla.